aio-libs/aiomonitor/README.rst

 Tutorial
 --------

-Lets create simple aiohttp_ application, and see how ``aiomonitor`` can integrates with it.
+Let's create a simple aiohttp_ application, and see how ``aiomonitor`` can be integrated with it.

 .. code:: python